Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Preliminaries on Arc-Consistency

-An other possible formulation for \constraint{ShortestPath} constraint is to use 0/1 variables, one for each possible arc.
-Each of these variables equals to 1 if and only if the path pass through the corresponding arc. \end{example}
+Another possible formulation for \constraint{ShortestPath} constraint is to use 0/1 variables, one for each possible arc.
+Each of these variables equals to 1 if and only if the path goes through the corresponding arc.
+In this case, dummy value $i$ for $X_i$ is not encoded. \end{example} We denote by $ij$ (short for $(i,j)$ to simplify notations) a \emph{variable/value pair} $(X_i, j)$ such that value $j \in D(X_i)$.
+The set $B$ is the set of all possible pairs given by the variables $U = \{X_1, \ldots, X_n\}$ in the scope of $C$.
+So $B = \{ij \: | \: \forall i \in U, \forall j \in D(X_i)\}$.
+We refer to a \textbf{pair} $ij$ but also, by abuse of language, to a \textbf{value} $ij$.
+The cost of a minimal support that includes the pair $ij$ (such that $X_i = j$) is denoted $z^*_{|ij}$.

-In this paper, we will show that LP can be used to achieve arc-consistency in the context of constraints with costs.
-In the next section, we state the LP formulation used in our results and recall the link between dual formulations, reduced costs and filtering.